-information, a volume of 55,650 gallons per SSO, which is the County-wide average, was used to estimate the loads, and approximately 30 SSOs were assumed to occur for every 1,000 miles of sewer line.
+total SSO volume and effluent concentration (Table A-2).
+Based on County-provided information, a volume of 55,650 gallons per SSO, which is the County-wide median value, was used to estimate the loads, and approximately 30 SSOs were assumed to occur for every 1,000 miles of sewer line.
 The sanitary sewer GIS data obtained from the County website was used to estimate the total length in miles of the sewer system in each study watershed.

-Sanitary sewer overflows (SSOs): Pollutant loads due to SSOs are estimated based on total SSO volume and effluent concentration (Table A-2).
-Based on County-provided
+Sanitary sewer overflows (SSOs): Pollutant loads due to SSOs are estimated based on

-- Combined sewer overflows: None of the study watersheds have any combined sewer outfalls. - Illicit connections: Pollutant loads due to illicit connections of residences and businesses were estimated based on the County's National Pollutant Discharge Elimination System (NPDES) MS4Annual Reports.
-According to the NPDES MS4 reports and illicit discharge detection and elimination annual report (IDDE, 2013), the County-wide detection rate of illicit connections is approximately 2 percent (29 cases out of 1,350 outfalls surveyed from 2005 to 2013).
+- Combined sewer overflows: None of the study watersheds have any combined sewer outfalls. - Illicit connections: Pollutant loads due to illicit connections of residences and businesses were estimated based on the County's National Pollutant Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4) Annual Reports.
+According to the NPDES MS4 reports and illicit discharge detection and elimination annual report (IDDE, 2013), the County-wide detection rate of illicit connections is approximately 2 percent (32 cases out of 1,500 outfalls surveyed from 2005 to 2014).
 This detection rate was proportioned to each TMDL watershed based on the amount of impervious cover in the watershed relative to the total impervious area in the County.
 This obtained percent of illicit connections for each watershed was distributed equally among residential and commercial illicit connections.
 Among the percent of businesses illicitly connected, the majority (90 percent) was assumed to be illicit wash water connections, and 10 percent of the businesses were assumed to be illicit waste water connections.
 The concentrations of pollutants for business illicit connections used in the model are provided in Table A-4 below.
 The pollutant concentration of residential illicit connections is the same as that of wastewater (Table A-3).

-Pollutant Pollutant Concentration
+Pollutant Pol llutant Concentration

 Pollutant Wash Water Wash Water and Wastewater

 TN (mg/l) 15 30

 TP (mg/l) 10 10

 TSS (mg/l) 150 225

-Bacteria (MPN/100ml) 0 3,300,000
+Bacteria (MPN/100 ml) 0 3,300,000

-Table A-4: Pollutant Concentrations for Illicit Business Connections mg/l-milligrams per liter MPN-maximum probable number
+Table A-4: Pollutant Concentrations for Illicit Business Connections mg/l = milligrams per liter MPN = maximum probable number

-• Urban channel erosion: Urban channel erosion is a required input parameter in the model, however it only affects nutrients and sediment, not bacteria.
+• Urban channel erosion: Urban channel erosion is a required input parameter in the model, however, it only affects nutrients and sediment, not bacteria.
 The sediment loads due to urban channel erosion in each study watersheds were assumed to be a fraction of total sediment loads from other urban sources in the watershed.
 Moderate rates of erosion (50 percent of total watershed sediment loads) in the channel were assumed to estimate the sediment loads for all the study watersheds.
 Phosphorus and nitrogen concentrations of 0.064 percent and 0.07 percent, respectively, were used to estimate the nutrient loads due to channel erosion.
-These are default percentages for the State of Maryland and were obtained using Figures 4.1 and 4.2 of the Watershed Treatment Model (Caraco, 2013a) documentation.
+These are default percentages for the State of Maryland and were obtained using Figures 4.1 and 4.2 of the Watershed Treatment Model (Caraco, 2013b) documentation.